 - Season to taste with salt and pepper, then stir in a splash of balsamic vinegar.

 This easy meatless spaghetti sauce pairs well with any of your favorite pasta shapes.
-In addition, you can serve it tossed with noodles made from wheat, rice, corn, quinoa, lentils, chickpeas, or a blend.
-For a complete meal, try it with a vegetable side dish or salad like one of these favorites:
+In addition, you can serve this tomato paste pasta sauce tossed with noodles made from wheat, rice, corn, quinoa, lentils, chickpeas, or a blend.

 Storing and freezing

-Any unused sauce can be covered and refrigerated for up to 5 days or frozen for up to 3 months.
+Any unused sauce can be refrigerated in an airtight container for up to 4 days or frozen for up to 3 months.
 To freeze, leave a little room at the top of a glass container before adding the lid.
 When you're ready to use it, defrost the container in the refrigerator overnight or until thawed.

 Tomato paste is a thick tomato concentrate made by cooking down tomatoes for hours and straining out the skins and seeds.
 It can be purchased in cans or tubes.